 Do you charge a placement fee on top of the interim’s salary?
 If so, how much?

 No, there is no placement fee.
-We will recommend potential interim candidates to you from our team and you chose whomever you feel is a good “fit” for your organization at this stage in the organization’s history.
+We will recommend potential nonprofit interim candidates to you from our team and you chose whomever you feel is a good “fit” for your organization at this stage in the nonprofit’s history.

 What about a management fee on top of the price of the interim engagement during the contract tenure?
 If so, how much?